Autumn call is now closed – thank you to all who applied!

 • Antti Honkela, University of Helsinki – Machine Learning, Differential Privacy, Bayesian Inference, Bioinformatics

-• Pan Hui, University of Helsinki – Ubiquitous Computing, Mobile Computing, Augmented Reality, Data Science
+• Pan Hui, University of Helsinki – Ubiquitous Computing, Mobile Computing, Augmented Reality, Data Science (PhD student from the spring call)

 • Aapo Hyvärinen, University of Helsinki – Machine Learning, Computational Neuroscience

-• Perttu Hämäläinen, Aalto University – Game Design, Human-Computer Interaction, Physically Based Animation & Control, Machine Learning, VR and AR
+• Perttu Hämäläinen, Aalto University – Game Design, Human-Computer Interaction, Physically Based Animation & Control, Machine Learning, VR and AR (PhD student from the spring call)

-• Giulio Jacucci, University of Helsinki – Human-Computer Interaction
+• Giulio Jacucci, University of Helsinki – Human-Computer Interaction (PhD student from the spring call)

 • Tomi Janhunen, Tampere University – Artificial Intelligence, Knowledge Representation, Answer Set Programming, Boolean Optimization